A DNA-based assessment of otter connectivity in the Peak District

 b) A commercial kit is used to extract genomic DNA from the faecal samples.

-d) A genetic sex marker is used to identify the sex of the otter producing each spraint.
+d) Two genetic sex markers are used to identify the sex of the otter producing each spraint.

 e) We developed a new set of 7 microsatellite markers specifically designed to PCR amplify the low quality otter DNA, as is found in otter spraints.

-f) These new markers are being used to genotype the samples to obtain a DNA profile from each of the otter.
+f) These new markers are being used to genotype the samples in triplicate to obtain a consensus DNA profile for each sample.

 How to help and get involved